Faculty-led Program in Greece (June)

-As participants in this program, students will gain an appreciation of Greek classical, medieval, and modern civilizations by traversing Greece, visiting ancient archeological sites, exploring Byzantine castles and monasteries, touring numerous museums and art galleries, wandering the streets of dozens of Greek cities, traveling to a few of Greece’s renowned islands, and meeting contemporary Greeks.
+As participants in this program, students will gain an appreciation of Greek classical, medieval, and modern civilizations by traversing Greece, visiting ancient archeological sites and museums, exploring Byzantine castles and monasteries, wandering the streets of a variety of Greek cities and towns, traveling to a few of Greece’s renowned islands, and meeting contemporary Greeks.

 The program has two components:

 1) HIST 3159: Study Abroad in History: Greece: From the "Cradle of Democracy" to Today (3 credit hours) and 2) HIST 3186 Study Abroad Greece: Greek Material Culture (2 credit hours).
 HIST 3159 can fulfill a variety of credit options, such as UNIFI elective credit.
 HIST 3186 qualifies as an History and University elective.
 If interested in earning History major or minor credits, talk to your academic advisor!

 Talk to your academic advisor about how these courses would work for you!

 **Participants will also take one course in the spring in order to prepare for the study abroad experience, HIST 3186 - 01 Studies in History: Preparation Study Abroad - Greece (1 credit hour).
 Mandatory meetings will be held Thursdays at 4 pm during the spring semester.
 For information on enrolling in this spring course, participants should contact the program's course leaders.